SEO Services That Can Improve a Small Business’ Reach

 For many businesses, their local community is the first and primary source of revenue.
 That’s what local SEO is all about: making your business popular in your immediate area Following this local SEO checklist is essential to helping these businesses connect with people close to their geographical area.

-- Google My Business (GMB).
+- Google Business Profile (GBP).
 Simply putting your store on Google is not enough to establish an online presence.
-You have to manage your online presence on Google via GMB.
-Having a GMB profile lets you claim ownership of your business across Google’s many services, and lets you link your business’ social media accounts and websites to the Google business page.
+You have to manage your online presence on Google via GBP.
+Having a GBP profile lets you claim ownership of your business across Google’s many services, and lets you link your business’ social media accounts and websites to the Google business page.

 - Citations (NAP consistency).
 NAP stands for business name, address, and phone number.
 You should use the same details across all online platforms to help locals reach you quicker.